 Review: Feedback from the customer is collected and analyzed.
 Agile is dedicated to receiving responses to change and development continuously.
 This helps to develop a better version at the end of every iteration.

-There are a number of benefits of using the Agile Development Methodology as stated:
+Benefits of using the Agile Development Methodology

 - The model is flexible in approach and changes are easy to implement